The 3 Requisites of Effective and Authoritative Leadership

 Does it work or not?...
 That is the question.

-There is too much moralism, too much ideology in judging the actions of a leader.
-For example, if we talk about Hitler, we will say that he was a terrible leader because "bad"; Gandhi, on the other hand, was a great leader because "Good".
+There's too much moralising, too much ideology in judging the actions of a leader.
+For example, if we talk about Hitler, we will say that he was a terrible leader because "bad"; Gandhi, on the other hand, was a great leader because "good".

-Both have in common that they have left a profound mark on the history of humanity.
+Both have in common that they left a profound mark on the history of humanity.

 The 3 criteria for evaluating effective leadership